 Taking into account the huge amount of trekkers and adventure seekers the Himalayas attracts every year, it pains us to realize that rarely ‘travelers’ decide to contribute towards the betterment of the mountains or the people residing in its high altitude villages.
 But we, at Trekmunk decided to not turn a blind eye to the situation and started an initiative we call, TREK FOR A CAUSE where we closely work with other kind hearts that are willing to contribute towards restoring the Himalayas and its people.

-We somewhere read that there was a hospital study done on more than 100 elderly people facing death close to their last breath.
-They were asked to reflect about their lives biggest regret.
+We recently came across this study done in a hospital on more than 100 elderly people facing death close to their last breath.
+They were asked to reflect on there lives the biggest regret.
 Nearly all of them said they regretted not the things they did, but the things they did not do.

 The risks they never took;

 And we asked ourselves, would our last words be ‘only if I had?’

 So we don’t know much but we do know this,

 When we saw how big a difference a medical camp made; when we saw an old man crying with tears of all the 7 emotions mixed into one, We realized that the only thing that matters is the impact you leave on the lives around you.